PLPAcademy/day-3-assignment-EmmyIs4Christ/README.md

 D) MySQL Workbench and MySQL Utilities

-What is the purpose of setting a root password during MySQL installation?
+What is the purpose of setting a root password during MySQL installation? ans.
+B
 A) To create a user account for your MySQL server
 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

-How do you begin managing your database after installing MySQL?
+How do you begin managing your database after installing MySQL? ans.
+B) Launch MySQL Workbench and connect to your MySQL Server

 A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server